Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 </body>
 ```

+Above you added an SVG document to your page with a width and height of 500.

 Inside an SVG tag, you can add other tags but these need to be SVG elements.
 SVG has its own tags/elements that are different from HTML tags/elements.

-SVG elements have their attributes also.
+SVG elements have their own attributes also.
 Try it yourself, make a circle.

 ```HTML
 <svg id="svg" width="500" height="500">